 Iron

-Babies are born with a store of iron that lasts them for about 4 to 6 months.
-The American Academy of Pediatrics recommends that full-term infants who are exclusively or mostly breastfed be given an iron supplement starting at 4 months of age.
-Talk to your baby’s healthcare provider about how long to continue an iron supplement after your baby begins eating iron-containing solid foods.
+Babies are born with a store of iron that lasts for about four to six months.
+The American Academy of Pediatrics (AAP) recommends that full-term infants who are exclusively or mostly breastfed be given an iron supplement starting at 4 months of age.
+Talk to your baby’s health care provider about how long to continue an iron supplement after your baby begins eating iron-containing solid foods.
 Formula generally is iron-fortified, so formula-fed babies rarely need an iron supplement.

 To promote iron absorption from plant foods, combine iron-rich solid foods you serve to your child with vitamin C-rich foods in one meal.
 For example, pair a bean and rice puree or finger food meal with tomato sauce or a fruit puree.